rranshous/yourwallworld/apps/contextcanvas/docs/ipi-finer-interaction.md

 }
 ```

+**Known Limitation - MVP**:
+- Image data URIs are redacted in the JS shown to Claude (to save tokens)
+- If Claude uses `replace_canvas`, any imported images will be **lost** unless Claude rewrites them
+- For MVP: Accept this limitation.
+If user wants to keep images, they should use `append_to_canvas`
+- **Milestone 3 will fix this** with placeholder restoration

 **Success Metrics**:
 - Claude can fix drawing mistakes without accumulating code
 - Canvas JS stays clean (no redundant code)
 - User can ask "change that to blue" and it works
+- ⚠️ Known: Replacing canvas loses imported images (documented limitation)

 ---